 2/3 to 3/4 of the human population lose the ability to digest lactose as adults.
 Only ¼ to 1/3 of adults retain the ability to digest lactose into adulthood.
 These numbers explain why lactose intolerance is so common among the population.

 Lactose intolerance can also be a result of damage to the intestinal lining in the small intestine.
-When the intestinal villi are damaged there is a reduction in the intestinal lactase enzyme.
-Lactase deficiency leads to increased lactose intolerance.
+When the intestinal villi are damaged, there is a reduction in the intestinal lactase enzyme.
+Lactase deficiency leads to increased lactose intolerance, one of the most common food intolerances that cause diarrhea.

 Symptoms of lactose intolerance include: